alphinaud11/The-Matrix-Escaped/README.md

 # The Matrix: Escaped :running_man:
-An artificial intelligence software designed to simulate the character Neo from the matrix movie escaping the matrix under different circumstances.
+An artificial intelligence software designed to simulate the character Neo from the matrix movie escaping the matrix under different circumstances.a

 ## Description :memo:
 The project is about searching for a solution in an environment that consists of the following: